Patience and Perseverance

 •An attitude of sustained effort and determination

-Jesus wants our Christian life to be one of love, hope, joy, and the enjoyment of His riches, freely given to us.
-Persevere as you walk with Him all the way to the end and our eternal life with Him!
+He wants our daily lives to be filled with the love, hope, joy, and enjoyment of His riches, freely given to us.
+Persevere as you walk with Him all the way to the end and into our eternal life with Him!

 Encouragement for the Week: Is there an area in your spiritual life where you need to show more perseverance?
 What steps can you take to make that happen?